-- Monitor performance through our Performance and Assurance Framework. - Collaborate with our neighbouring North East FRSs to support research into the culture of deliberate outdoor firesetting. - > Deliver our 'Extinguish' Programme for young people involved in firesetting. - > Deliver our schools education programme in the areas where outdoor fires are most likely to happen. - Engage children and young people in rapid local interventions. - > Work in partnership to enhance arson reduction.
+- Monitor performance through our Performance and Assurance Framework. - Collaborate with our neighbouring North East FRSs to support research into the culture of deliberate outdoor firesetting. - Deliver our 'Extinguish' Programme for young people involved in firesetting. - Deliver our schools education programme in the areas where outdoor fires are most likely to happen. - Engage children and young people in rapid local interventions. - Work in partnership to enhance arson reduction.

-- Collaborate with our neighbouring North East FRSs to support research into the consistency of reporting and recording of deliberate fires. - Collaborate with key partners on the development of target area profiles. - Further develop our key partnerships in order to strengthen core programme delivery. - Develop robust quality assurance processes. - Evaluate the impact of our proactive prevention programmes. - Evaluate our reactive interventions.
+- Collaborate with our neighbouring North East FRSs to support research into the consistency of reporting and recording of deliberate fires. - Collaborate with key partners on the development of target area profiles. - Further develop our key partnerships in order to strengthen core programme delivery. - Develop robust quality assurance processes. - Evaluate the impact of our proactive prevention programmes. - Evaluate our reactive interventions. - Continue to strengthen our relationship with Northumbria Police and other partners to ensure the effective sharing of information and intelligence.